 In a project called "LC3D" (Lightweight Concrete 3D Printing), researchers at the Technical University of Munich have investigated the possibilities of additive processes with optimized lightweight concrete formulations.
 Dennert Poraver GmbH, manufacturer of the mineral lightweight aggregate expanded glass granulate, is an important industrial partner in the project and supplies expanded glass granulate in various grain sizes as a raw material for the production and optimisation of printable lightweight concrete.
 The objective was to develop a concrete formulation with low bulk density, good thermal insulation properties, sufficient compressive strength and suitable stability.

 The researchers at TUM have designed and built an extrusion plant for processing the special lightweight concrete.
-The concrete mix is pumped through a nozzle and formed into strands about 2 centimeters thick.
-The spray nozzle itself mounted on a robot arm.
+The concrete mix is pumped through a nozzle and formed into strands about 1 x 2.5 centimeters thick.
+The nozzle itself mounted on a robot arm.
 This allows the material to be applied precisely to the points calculated by the computer and the desired shape can be formed.

 A particular challenge was the necessary rapid setting of the concrete, which decisively determines the stability and quality of the printed elements during production.
 In addition, the pumpability and flow behavior had to be taken into account during the development of the recipe.
 Poraver® expanded glass as a lightweight aggregate in the concrete recipe supports these factors positively.
 Thanks to the microporous structure inside the Poraver® grain, stable and small cavities can be introduced in a controlled manner, thus improving thermal insulation.
 The low bulk density also results in a considerable weight saving in the mortar.
 This allows filigree construction elements and larger overhangs.